Waste to Energy 2018/2019

-The leading industry’s standard reference in the WtE sector.
-On about 1,000 pages the 10th edition includes updates of:
+The industry’s leading standard reference in the WtE sector.
+On about 1,100 pages the updated 11th edition includes:

 - the analysis of the different treatment technologies as well as the description and market shares of all important operators and technology providers

-- the description and analysis of almost 890 planned projects throughout the world
+- the description and analysis of more than 1,000 planned projects throughout the world

 - the explanation of backgrounds, planning requirements and operating modes of thermal waste treatment